MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterSharedVolumeToAffinityRule.md

 ### -ClusterSharedVolumes

-The cluster shared volumes to be added to the affinity rule.
+The cluster shared volumes to add to the affinity rule.

 ```yaml
 Type: String[]